2dof/esp_control/process_models/readme.md

 :exclamation:
 - static friction model not implemented.
-- note that by substituting catalog values of pmdc motor parameters, model compute higher speed value than real one (but time constants should be similar).
+- note that by substituting catalog values of pmdc motor parameters, model will compute higher speed value than real one (but time constants should be similar).
 - to add Friction Torque (Tf) ( given from motor catalog) to the model:  ```Td += Tf*sign(sinmodel._x1)```, since micropython have not sign() math function implemented then use  if else condiition.
+- sampling time (Ts) for dc motor model should be at lest 5 times smaller than min(Te,tm), Te: electrical time constant, Tm: mechanical time constant.

 example:
 ```python